 Escape it all with an off-the-grid-getaway in one of Yurtshire Fountains’ four luxury Yurts, nestled in a huge meadow just one mile from Fountains Abbey and Studley Park World Heritage Site.
 There may be no electricity but you still have everything you need, from private kitchen facilities to a gas-powered shower.
 Not to mention the all-important hot tub, which you can enjoy under the stars.
 Why not order a food package filled with locally sourced meat?
 You can cook it yourself on the barbecue in your private decking area.

 Yurtshire Fountains, Yew Tree House, Aldfield, Ripon, North Yorkshire, HG4 3BE.
-Yurts start at £106 per night.
+Yurts start at £216 for two nights.

 Bracken Burrows, Bracken Cottage, Kilnwick, Driffield, East Riding of Yorkshire, YO25 9JQ.
-The Pods start at £160 per night.
+The Pods start at £160 for two nights.

 Kingfisher Lakes is the perfect lakeside glamping retreat – you can kayak, fish, or even visit Yorkshire’s serene coastline, before you flop onto a comfy double bed at night.
 The spacious, quirkily-named 6-person Safari Tents are ideal for families as they come with bunk beds, private decking and a wood-burning stove to keep you warm.
 If you don’t have kids to entertain, check out the luxurious Sunset Lodge log cabin.
 It comes complete with a hot tub and ensuite shower room for the perfect romantic getaway, where you can wake up in your king-sized bed and look out over the lake.

 Kingfisher Lakes, Corner Farm, W Lee & Co, Burshill, Brandesburton, East Riding of Yorkshire, YO25 8LY.
-The Safari Tents start at £200 per night and Sunset Lodge and Sunset Lodge log cabin is £210 per night.
+Yurts start at £210 per night.